Princeton High School (Illinois): Athletics and extracurricular activities

 The school colors of Princeton High School are officially blue and gray, though over the last several years various uniforms have generally been blue and white.

-From 1939–2011, Princeton's athletic teams competed as members of the North Central Illinois Conference.
+From 1939 to 2011, Princeton's athletic teams competed as members of the North Central Illinois Conference.
 However, with the dissolution of the NCIC after the 2010–2011 school year, the Tigers were left without a conference affiliation, as Princeton was the only school from the NCIC to fail to secure an invitation from another conference.
 As of the 2014 school year, Princeton High School is in the Three Rivers Conference.

 Princeton's main rival for many years has been former NCIC conference-mate Hall High School from nearby Spring Valley.
 The rivalry is probably the most intense when the two schools meet in football.
 A more recent rivalry has developed with nearby Bureau Valley High School, which was just formed in 1995.
 Many heated battles have taken place between the two teams in basketball.
 They have met for several intense Regional and Sectional final games, however their rivalry does not extend to football because the two teams are in different conferences and different IHSA classes.
 Another rivalry is between Princeton and Kewanee High School.
 Despite the fact that the teams compete annually for a traveling trophy in football, this rivalry is much less intense than those with Hall and Bureau Valley.

 One of Princeton's school songs, "Princeton Loyalty," was written by Princeton native and renowned organist Virgil Fox.
 Princeton's fight song, "Let's Win This Game" is also used by Concord University.

 Princeton High School offers the following interscholastic sports at the varsity level: